"Quelquechose à la machine?" he asks breezily, like one of my more socially accomplished tutors at college offering a small dry sherry.

 Five years ago we were just back from Paris and I was collecting the two of them from that same Spitalfields nursery - a cock of the walk three year old, swaggering around with his gang, and a mad fury of a one year old - a child so small yet so imperious, that walking into nursery and gauging his mood would decide the evening for all of us.
 Him head banging and me in the bathroom crying?
 Or a festive screening of 'Here Comes A Digger?'
 A last-ditch ice cream run to Patisserie Valerie, or a roll around the grass in Folgate Street?
 I never knew until I opened the double doors and spotted him, uproariously cheerful, or flushed and angry.

 Three years ago I would walk into the gulag every evening in holy terror of what story of un-Soviet behaviour would be reported to me, praying we could avoid another trip to Stalin's office for remedial parenting lessons.

 And now, this.
 My pockets have been filled, variously, with rice cakes, plush animals, plastic lizards, diggers, Pokemons, Gogos, Xenox warriors.
-Always a hand snakes out to graciously bestow a fistful of wastepaper on me.
+Always a hand snakes out to bestow a gracious fistful of rubbish on me.
 But always a hand or two sneaks out to grab mine too.